lelutin/puppet-fail2ban/README.md

  * `ignoreip` Override default IP(s) to ignore (e.g. don't ban this IP).
  * `order` Optional numerical position.
 This lets you order jails as you see fit.

+To remove a jail, simply remove the resource for it from your manifests: puppetlabs-concat will automatically remove all fragments that are not managed with a concat::fragment resource (which the fail2ban::jail define uses).

 ### Predefined jails ###